-So which type of mutual fund you choose depends on your individual investment needs and future goals.
+So, what type of mutual fund you choose should depend on your individual investment needs and future goals.

 What you need to know before investing in mutual funds

-- Decide which type of fund you want to invest in.
-This is also a type of asset allocation, where you get to decide how much you want to invest in fixed income securities (debt funds) and how much you prefer to allocate towards equity shares or perhaps you want to divide your capital among both in which case you would go with a balanced fund.
+- Decide which type of fund you want to invest in- this is also a type of asset allocation, where you get to decide how much you want to invest in fixed income securities (debt funds) and how much you prefer to allocate towards equity shares or perhaps you want to divide your capital among both, in which case you might want to consider a balanced

-- Finally, the last step is actually purchasing the fund.
-This can be done directly from the fund’s website (contact the fund houses and request a form which you can fill in and submit with all your other credentials) or you will require an intermediary (financial advisors, banks, distributors, brokers etc).
+- The last step is purchasing the fund.
+This can be done directly from the fund’s website (contact the fund houses and request a form which you can fill in and submit with all your other credentials) or you will require an intermediary (financial advisors, banks, distributors, brokers ).

 2. Insurance Cover